infracloudio/rust-acorn/README.md

 # Acorn for a Rust sample app - Feedback App

 This is a Fullstack Rust app created in using Actix, SQLX and Postgres as Backend and Yew-TailwindCSS as its frontend.
-The user can give feedback and comments using this SPA web app.
+The user can provide feedback ratings and comments using this SPA web app.
+The application utilises the Acorn Postgres DB service to store the feedback data where the dbName and dbUser are customisable.
+Once deployed, the SPA web app is available on the Frontend Service Endpoint.

 ## What is Rust?